ska-telescope/developer.skatelescope.org/src/tools/python_package_release_procedure.rst

 .. code:: bash

-  $ python setup.py sdist bdist_wheel --universal
+  $ python setup.py sdist bdist_wheel

 This will form part of the CI pipeline job for the repository.
 It will be build automatically.
-The developer should add this build step in their *.gitlab-ci.yml* file for example:
+The developer should add this build step in their *.gitlab-ci.yml* file, for example:

 .. code:: yaml